benoit-liquet/GCPBayes/CSExamp.md

 ![](pressure-1.png)![](pressure-2.png)![](pressure-3.png)![](pressure-4.png)![](pressure-5.png)![](pressure-6.png)![](pressure-7.png)![](pressure-8.png)![](pressure-9.png)![](pressure-10.png)![](pressure-11.png)![](pressure-12.png)

-### Importatnt criteria of chain 1
+### Important criteria for chain 1

-> The output of this part includes log\_10BF and lBFDR for testing H0,
+> The output of this part includes log\_10BF and lBFDR for testing H0
-> theta for detecting group and detecting variable pleiotropy using the
+> and theta for detecting group pleiotropy.
+Also, detecting variable
-> number of studies for each variable with nonzero signal by CI.
+> pleiotropy using the number of studies for each variable with nonzero
+> signal by CI can be preformed.

     #print(res2$Outputs[[1]]$Criteria)

     ## $`Name of Gene`
     ## [1] "simulated_data"

     ## $`Name of SNP`
     ## [1]  1  2  3  4  5  6  7  8  9 10